Betcheg/AndroidWaifu2x/README.md

 # AndroidWaifu2x

-Android implementation of the famous library **Waifu2x** using the web application (can't directly use the command line script android doesn't provide access to the shell without root).
+Android implementation of the famous library **Waifu2x** using the web application (can't directly use the command line script since android doesn't provide access to the shell without root).

 Waifu2x permits images enhancement thanks to Neural Networks.